itornaza/kaleidoscope/README.md

-## Description
+## Imageloader

 Simple program to load a JPEG file, manipulate the data (YUV I420), and store the result as a JPEG file.

+- A kaleidoscope effect is included in my_library

-Depends on libjpeg
+- Depends on libjpeg

 ## Install libjpeg
+- On Debian run `sudo apt-get install libjpeg-dev`
 - On macOS run `brew install libjpeg`
-- On Debian run `sudo apt-get install libjpeg-dev`
 - On windows follow the instructions [here](http://gnuwin32.sourceforge.net/packages/jpeg.htm)

+## Running the program
+Cd to project root and run `make`
+Then run `./imageloader <input.jpg> <out.jpg>`

 ## Kaleidoscope video effect

-The task is to write a program that can take jpeg as an input, apply the kaleidoscope effect similar to how it is shown in [this video](https://www.youtube.com/watch?v=SbQJKjORQJk) and save the result in a jpeg file.
+The kaleidoscope function takes jpeg as an input, apply the kaleidoscope effect similar to how it is shown in [this video](https://www.youtube.com/watch?v=SbQJKjORQJk) and saves the result in a jpeg file.
 The effect as it is shown in the video has multiple processing stages such as: dimming the background, scaling down the image and then moving the pixels around to create the kaleidoscope effect.
-It is up to you how far you would like to go reproducing the effect, but the minimum that we expect is to be able to move the pixels around to create the kaleidoscope itself.

-To get you started we have prepared a "skeleton" of the program for you.
-You need to install libjpeg for it to work.
-It reads & decodes jpeg file producing video frame in I420 YUV pixels format.
-Then encodes the I420 video frame back to jpeg file.
-Your task is to apply the kaleidoscope effect to the decoded I420 video frame.
-If you have never worked with I420 YUV pixel format here is a [link](https://www.fourcc.org/pixel-format/yuv-i420/) that should give you an idea of how pixels are stored in memory.
+Our kaleidoscope dims the pixels outside the kalidoscope rim and provides an option as to how many sectors the kaleidoscope may display.

+I420 YUV pixel format is explained in this [link](https://www.fourcc.org/pixel-format/yuv-i420/) more visual explanation at the bottom of this wikipedia [article](https://en.wikipedia.org/wiki/YUV).

 ## Implementation notes